Coppa – “delicate flavor and tender, fatty texture”

 What we do:

-For our Coppa making method we take this beautiful cut, add salt and sugar, then coat in cracked black pepper before it’s cured for a minimum of 5 weeks in a controlled environment.
+For our Coppa making method we take this beautiful cut, add salt, then coat in cracked black pepper before it’s cured for a minimum of 5 weeks in a controlled environment.
 Slowly removing the moisture from the meat dries it gently to produce a mature and deep flavour set.
-The salt and sugar act together as the preservative, perfectly balanced so it’s not too salty and not too sweet, then adding the black pepper gives a final kick of spice.
+The salt acts as the preservative, perfectly balanced so it’s not too salty, then adding the black pepper gives a final kick of spice.